-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 SERGEY TO GIRLFRIEND: They told us that, where we’re going, there’s a lot of civilians walking around.
 And they gave us the order to kill everyone we see.

-Why the (expletive)?
+Why the fuck?

 Because they might give away our positions.
-That’s what we’re (expletive) going to do, it seems.
+That’s what we’re fucking going to do, it seems.
 Kill any civilian that walks by and drag them into the forest. … I’ve already become a murderer.
 That’s why I don’t want to kill any more people, especially ones I will have to look in the eyes.

 —